txdat/notes/obsidian/engineering/design data intensive applications/book/part 3. derived data.md

 - store all changes as log of change events, built on immutable events that are written to an event log
 - commands/events
 	- command: user's request
-	- event: command -> event (is fact, cannt be rejected by consumer)
+	- event: command -> event (is fact, cannot be rejected by consumer)
 - immutable events